geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

-# UCSF DSOS Python and SQL Workshop Series
+# Data and Document Analysis with Python, SQL, and AI

 ## Overview